swcarpentry/shell-novice/_episodes/05-loop.md

 > > ## Solution
 > > We have a nested loop, i.e. contained within another loop, so for each species
 > > in the outer loop, the inner loop (the nested loop) iterates over the list of
-> > temperatures, and creates a new directory for each combination.
+> > three continents, and creates a new directory for each combination.
 > >
 > > Try running the code for yourself to see which directories are created!
 > {: .solution}